 This will make sure you can get your point across without rambling.
 When I need to address a difficult point I make a few notes to keep me on track.
-I obviously don’t read out a prepared statement but a couple of bullet points makes sure I don’t forget anything important and can convey my message quickly and professionally.
+I obviously don’t read out a prepared statement but a couple of bullet points make sure I don’t forget anything important and can convey my message quickly and professionally.

 3. Do What You Say

 The fastest way to undermine your credibility is to fail to deliver on your promises.
 That can happen on day one of a new job or your very last day.
-Credibility is a frail thing, so start building it form the moment you walk through the door.
+Credibility is a frail thing, so start building it from the moment you walk through the door.

 Delivering on your promises is actually very easy to do.
 First, be careful what you promise!
 Be realistic about what you can achieve.
 Then, do what you said you would do.
 Take notes and stay organized so you don’t miss deadlines.
-Putting alerts in your calendar for when you said you would complete a task or follow up someone can help if you aren’t very good at remembering.
+Putting alerts in your calendar for when you said you would complete a task or follow up with someone can help if you aren’t very good at remembering.